Motherhood Tools for Surviving and THriving

 The Fourth Trimester: A Time of Adjustment

 Have you heard of the fourth trimester?
 During the postpartum phase, emotions can run a roller coaster.
 You may have had blissful visions of bringing your baby home and having the perfect bonding experience.
 Perhaps you wondered what you might do with ‘all that time’ you were going to have during maternity leave.
 In reality, the fourth trimester is a time of great transition and challenge.
-During your baby’s first three months, she is still very much attached to you; though your baby is born into the world, he or she is still trying to get used to being outside of the warm comfort of your womb.
+During your baby’s first three months, she is still very much attached to you as she gets used to being outside of the warm comfort of your womb.
 At the same time, you are going through a lot of changes as well – hormonal, physical, emotional.
+Having adequate support during this time is essential for well-being.

 Motherhood throughout lifespan